search-rug/doc-as-code-single-case-experiment/README.md

 Steps:

-1. Add a SystemRDL model.
+1. Add a SystemRDL model to your first document.
 The following one represents a registers map for a device called 'turboencarbulator'.
 In a nutshell, it describes a register map (REG1) with two fields (f1 and f2) of 8 and 16 bits respectively, and a default value of 256 for the former.
 Note that the dashes (----) are not part of SystemRDL defintion, but the way Asciidoc defines the beginning and the end of the [systemrdl] macro.
 Pretend that you overlooked the inconsistency of storing 256 in a 8-bit field, and copy the definition as-is in the first document created on the previous scenario.

 ```